About compliance audits

 - Have there been significant changes since the previous audit?

 The compliance auditor must be well-versed in the organisation's strategic objectives and the sector in which it operates.
-They need a clear understanding of how any given part of the organisation fits into the bigger picture.
+They need a clear understanding of how any given part of the organisation fits into the bigger picture to be able to create effective corrective actions.

 Checklists are a valuable resource in the compliance audit process.
 They help to benchmark existing processes and reveal any gaps.